lanl/LaGriT/documentation/INSTALL.md

     make test

 to validate the LaGriT compilation.
 Note that if you compiled without Exodus, one test should fail (`write_exo`).

+The test suite requires Python 3 or above.

 ### 1.6.
 Troubleshooting